Support for Veterans

 We work with local forces charities to identify veterans who may benefit from our help and source support from local businesses to broker job opportunities for military veterans.

-If you are a potential employment partner or would like to discuss the programme in more detail, please email Terry Morley, Veterans Employment Programme Manager below:
+If you work with veterans, are a potential employment partner or would like to discuss developing a veterans employment programme, please email Jill Eckersley, Skills & Justice Manager below:

 Do you work with veterans?